 To people with allergies, the low-dust nature is an appeal of this item.
 Some dust may appear when pouring or scooping.
 But it’s minimal and settles back to the box quickly rather than staying airborne and attacking your sinuses.

 Likewise, this cat litter doesn’t track much.
 There were some of it around the box, but in a much lower volume than what I anticipated.
-The substrate didn’t follow my cats everywhere, especially when compared to other lightweight natural litters like walnut or grass.
+The substrate didn’t follow my cats everywhere, especially when compared to other lightweight natural litter like walnut or grass.

 For an all-natural, biodegradable product, I didn’t expect this cat litter to be this affordable.
 Some options are cheaper per pound.
 But considering how it is made and the benefit to your cat and the environment, it is worthwhile.

-The brand recommends one 28-pound bag can last for at least 30 days with two cats.
+The brand recommends one 28-pound bag that can last for at least 30 days with two cats.
 My observations tell me that this estimation really matches reality.
 For the same amount of cat litter, it can outlast many other competitors.

 As amazing as it is, this cat litter can’t escape the inherited downsides of corn.
 You will need to pay extra care to storage, or it may get ruined by excessive moisture or grain mites.